fogpay/woocommerce-fogpay-gateway/README.md

 This plugin is not listed in the Wordpress plugin directory.
 Please use Wordpress Upload Method to install this plugin.

-* You need to download the plugin to your local computer
+* You need to download the plugin to your local computer, [Dowload](http://https://github.com/fogpay/woocommerce-fogpay-gateway/releases/download/ver1.0/woocommerce-fogpay-gateway.zip)
 * Go to Add New -> Add Plugins -> Upload Plugin
 This will bring you the plugin upload page.
 Here you need to click on the choose file button and select the plugin file you downloaded on your computer.
 * After you have selected the file, you need to click on the install now button.